 Programs should include components involving the development of both written and oral communication skills.
 As part of this development, students should be required to provide a seminar on their thesis and/or to engage in an oral defence of their work.

 The requirement for admission to the Honours year program is high achievement in a relevant three-year bachelor degree.
 A minimum credit average is required, or higher if set by the faculty, and usually involves direct continuation of the "pass" level three-year bachelor degree.

-Requirements for entry into honours programs should be determined by the faculty boards of each faculty and published in handbooks.
+Requirements for entry into honours programs should be determined by the Deans of each faculty and published in handbooks.
 The circumstances in which such requirements may be waived or varied should also be clearly defined.

 Faculties/Departments should provide regular and systematic feedback to students on all elements of their performance in the honours year as it proceeds.

 Faculties/Departments should provide a formal organisational and administrative structure for the Honours program involving either a co-ordinator or an Honours Course Committee charged with such matters as: